Cris329983/ticket-lifecycle/README.md

-This screenshot illustrates the final step in the incident lifecycle: officially closing ticket #424552 after successfully resolving the reported issue.
+This final step illustrates the final step in the incident lifecycle: officially closing ticket #424552 after successfully resolving the reported issue.
 Once the root cause was addressed and the system was confirmed to be functioning correctly, I updated the ticket status to "Resolved."